US Economy Argument

 Overview

 Existing materialist theories of consciousness identify various general principles for consciousness that we can identify also in spatially distributed group entities, such as the US Economy today or alternatives that we might imagine in the future.
-Such general principles include global broadcast, higher order representation, predictive processing, self-modelling, world-modelling, self-preservation, energy generation, etc.
+Such general principles are primarily special types of function, including global broadcast, higher order representation, predictive processing, self-modelling, world-modelling, self-preservation, energy generation, etc.

 Responses